digitallawyer/openlegaldictionary/_definitions/frumentum.md

 ---
 title: Frumentum
 permalink: "/definitions/frumentum.html"
 body: In the civil law.
 Grain.
-That which grows ln an ear.
+That which grows in an ear.
 Dig.
 50, 16, 77
 published_at: '2018-07-07'
 layout: post
 ---